pauldingus/pauldingus.github.io/_projects/(1) Satellite ML.md

 #### *Fine-tuning with custom Indonesia data*

 The next thing I'd like to do here is fine tune the algorithm on a custom-labeled dataset from Indonesia.
-In fact, the first pass of our model can prove usefule here, as it has lebelled what it *thinks* is forest vs. non-forest, making it easy for us to go through, check the labels, and quickly reach a nicely populated training set.
+In fact, the first pass of our model can prove useful here, as it has labeled what it *thinks* is forest vs. non-forest, making it easy for us to go through, check the labels, and quickly reach a nicely populated training set.
 Fine-tuning the model with this new dataset should allow us to leave the European biases in the rear-view mirror.

 #### *Explore automation*